-We encourage all attendees to prepare for this Economics Panel by thinking through the economic issues in Australia and beyond, and bringing focused questions to discuss with the speakers and other attendees.
+We encourage all attendees to prepare for this Economics Outlook by thinking through the economic issues in Australia and beyond, and bringing focused questions to discuss with the speakers and other attendees.

-The goals of this particular Economic Panel are:
+The goals of this particular Economic Outlook are:

 - Knowledge transfer on the changing economic landscape

 - Understanding the impact of financial innovation and technology

 - Unpacking the key challenges for economic recovery post-pandemic